mocdaniel/lab-argocd-odyssey/educates/workshop/content/00-intro-welcome/index.md

 ## Terminal

-In addition to instructions, you are provided with two terminals to follow along with the workshop.
+In addition to instructions, you are provided with a terminal to follow along.

 In the terminal, you have access to many useful tools common to a Kubernetes environment or useful for this workshop, e.g.:

 - [kubectl](https://kubernetes.io/de/docs/tasks/tools/install-kubectl/)
 - [Helm](https://helm.sh)